 The idea of evaluating and choosing a new Customer Relationship Management (CRM) software can seem troublesome.
 The time to not only evaluate CRM vendors, but your own processes and needs can be intimidating.
 There is, however, a way to ease through the process of CRM implementation if you break it down into stages.
 From there, you progress from one to the next and these lesser sections will be easier to tackle rather than looking at the big picture.
-There are many ways to phrase the phases, but here are the seven that I came up with to help you organize your evaluation:
+There are many ways to phrase the phases, but here are the seven that we came up with to help you organize your evaluation:

 1. Realization of Need

 The true beginning of the evaluation comes when you realize you need to make a change.
 Whether or not you currently have an CRM, there should be a moment where it is painfully clear that what you are using, or not using, today is no longer optimal for how your company is running.
 There are many reasons for this including: a lack of functionality, outdated software, poor features, or a lack of flexibility.
 Either way, the result is the same: you need a new CRM solution!

 2. Initial Research/Familiarization

 If you currently have a CRM, then this phase will be initial research into new systems and what is out there.
 Whereas if you are coming from manual methods, it will be a familiarization of the concept of a CRM as well as what is on the market.
 This research should also include taking a deep look into your company’s current processes and what you will need from a new system.